If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 The ATR-3350IS is a battery-powered (included) microphone made for DSLR cameras but the seller includes an adapter for cellphone use.

-The Rode mic doesn’t need a battery and it’s developed for smartphones (both Apple and Android) but will require an adapter if ever you plan using it with a DSLR camera.
+The Rode mic doesn’t need a battery and it’s developed for smartphones (both Apple and Android) but will require an adapter if ever you plan to use it with a DSLR camera.

 I personally use the ATR-3350IS since we record our content with DSLR cameras most of the time.